PopOdyssey

 PopOdyssey was the fourth concert tour by American boy band NSYNC.
-Sponsored by Verizon Wireless and Chili's, the tour promoted the band's third studio album, Celebrity.
+Sponsored by Verizon Wireless and Chili's, the tour promoted the band's fourth studio album, Celebrity.
 The tour's name is defined as "an adventurous journey towards popularity, beginning as just a dream and ending in reality".
 The tour became the biggest production in pop music, beating U2's PopMart Tour.
 The tour, which visited stadiums, was NSYNC's first to include backup dancers, and is known for its elaborate audio and visual effects which included lasers, fireworks, animation, and suspension wires.

 The 2001 tour earned over $90 million, becoming one of the biggest tours of the year.
 It was also nominated for "Most Creative Stage Production" for Pollstar's "Concert Industry Awards".
 The tour primarily visited North America.